Documentation

 The stock generated solve path loads solver.toml automatically from the current working directory. solverforge-config also exposes parsing APIs when you want to inspect or construct configs directly.

-The 0.11.1 facade also exports the configuration surface directly from solverforge, including SolverConfig, PhaseConfig, MoveSelectorConfig, AcceptorConfig, ForagerConfig, SolverConfigOverride, and related enums.
+The facade exports the configuration surface directly from solverforge, including SolverConfig, PhaseConfig, MoveSelectorConfig, AcceptorConfig, ForagerConfig, SolverConfigOverride, and related enums.
 Application code no longer needs a separate solverforge-config dependency for normal configuration construction or parsing.

 SolverManager now exposes a retained job lifecycle rather than a fire-and-forget channel.
 In addition to Progress and BestSolution, you can observe PauseRequested, Paused, Resumed, Completed, Cancelled, and Failed, inspect SolverStatus, and fetch or analyze retained snapshots by snapshot_revision.